agasior093/it-interview/README.md

 ### Q. Can you `@Override` static method?

-Overriding in Java simply means that the particulat method would be called based on the run time typ eof the object, therefore it is not possible to override static methods.
+Overriding in Java simply means that the particulat method would be called based on the run time type of the object, therefore it is not possible to override static methods.
 Parent class methods that are static are not part of child class (although they are accessible), so there is no question of overriding it.
 Even if you add another static method in a subclass, identical to the one in its parent class, the subclass static method is unique and distinct from the static method in its parent class.

 Consider this example: